lhmtriet/PUMiner_MSR/README.md

-This is the README file for the reproduction package of the paper: "PUMiner: Mining Security Posts from Developer Question and Answer Websites with PU Learning", accepted for publication at MSR 2020.
+This is the README file for the reproduction package of the paper: "PUMiner: Mining Security Posts from Developer Question and Answer Websites with PU Learning", accepted for publication at the 17th [Mining Software Repositories](https://2020.msrconf.org/details/msr-2020-papers/4/PUMiner-Mining-Security-Posts-from-Developer-Question-and-Answer-Websites-with-PU-Le), 2020.
+Preprint: https://arxiv.org/abs/2003.03741

 The package contains the following folders:
 1. Data: contains the preprocessed dataset we used in our work.